InaratHussain/demo-repo/README.md

 ## 📁 Dataset

-The model is trained on a dataset specifically designed for **autism screening in toddlers**, containing a range of behavioral indicators associated with ASD.
+The model is trained on a dataset specifically designed for **autism screening in toddlers**, containing a range of behavioral indicators associated with ASD obtained from the website **Kaggle**.

 ## 🛠️ Installation